6 Takeaways From The New Hampshire Primary

 After doing well in Iowa and New Hampshire, Buttigieg is the delegate leader in this race with 22 to Sanders' 21.
 But there's a long way to go.
 Just 2% of the delegates have been allocated, and a candidate needs 1,991 to become the nominee.

 Buttigieg's candidacy is about to face its most critical stress test with the primary race heading to Nevada Feb.
 22 and South Carolina a week later.
 He's won in two of the whitest states in the country and has strength with white voters with college degrees.
 But he's struggled in the polls with voters of color.
-Nevada was 41% non-white in 2016, and 61% of South Carolina Democratic voters were African American.
+Nevada was 41% nonwhite in 2016, and 61% of South Carolina Democratic voters were African American.

 5. Biden's in free fall.
 Will South Carolina really be the firewall?

-For the former vice president, with higher name recognition coming into this primary campaign, there's just no excuse for a fifth-place finish in New Hampshire.
+For a former vice president with higher name recognition coming into this primary campaign, there's just no excuse for a fifth-place finish in New Hampshire.

 As recently as three weeks ago, Biden was leading the polls in the state.
-And the electorate that turned out was older and less liberal than 2016, according to the exit polls.
+And the electorate that turned out was older and less liberal than in 2016, according to the exit polls.

 If your argument is that you're the most electable, you can't finish fourth and fifth, respectively, in the first two nominating contests.